Roma2Lug-Projects/Registration-Form/README.md

 You need to have the QR Code scanner on the phone, otherwise this app will prompt you to install it.
 You can fetch a participant details scanning its QR Code or typing his ID manually.
-When you can see his details on the app you can procede to check in his presence.
+When you can see his details on the app you can proceed to check in his presence.